lab1092/blender-manual_ja/manual/modeling/objects/duplication/dupliverts.rst

    Orientation enabled, orientation +Y

-The orientation of the base objects can be controlled by enabling :guilabel:`Rotation` in the :guilabel:`Duplication` panel.
+The orientation of the base objects can be controlled by enabling *Rotation* in the *Duplication* panel.
 This will rotate all base objects according to the vertex normals of the parent mesh.

-To change the orientation of the duplicated objects, select the base object and in the :guilabel:`Object` → :guilabel:`Relations extras` panel change the :guilabel:`Tracking Axes`.
+To change the orientation of the duplicated objects, select the base object and in the *Object* → *Relations extras* panel change the *Tracking Axes*.

 Output of various orientations: